Game Rules

 4.20 - No player in the game aged over 22 may be re-named, as he will have reached his peak by this stage and managers may wish to monitor his career.

-4.21 - Loophole closure - if your youth plays less than 1,000 minutes he will be deemed to have been rejected and failed in the first team, and will leave the squad altogether at the end of the season.
+4.21 - If your youth plays less than 500 minutes he will be deemed to have been rejected and failed in the first team, and will leave the squad altogether at the end of the season.
 This is to stop managers promoting youths, just to never play them, and retire them EOS for a few extra quid.
 This commissioner does not appreciate extra mindless admin on his pet hate task!

 5. Reserve (Youth) League